WVURAIL/dspira/lectures/astronomy/index.md

---- layout: default --- Click to Download
-Lecture Slides from Dr. Loren Anderson
+## Lecture Slides from Dr. Loren Anderson

 Units and Scales
 Motion of the Sky
 Time & Planning Observations